tytydraco/yessleep/out/It_Came_Back__Night_One.md

-I figured for sure, I have no idea how, but they found out somewhere.
+I figured for sure, I have no idea how, because I didn’t know them then, I met them when I was sixteen, that somehow they must’ve found out.

 “Told us what?”
-They said back.
+They asked.

+I said, “never mind.
+I was just messing around.”

+I didn’t want to say anything.
+Honestly, I had no idea how to explain myself and I didn’t want to sound weird.

-They held to their word.
-I actually believed them.
-I can tell whenever they’re lying.
+But they held their word though and I actually believed them.
+So, that’s why I didn’t say anything.

+Plus, I can always tell whenever Maggie’s lying.
+She’s the worst liar ever.
+She does this thing with her face, it’s the, I just got caught red-handed look.
+She can’t help it.

-Shobs and Mags left later that evening and she forgot to take the thing with her.
-It was in my basement still resting on the little table.
+At about 8:00 p.m., Shobs and Mags left.
+It started raining and they were walking and through all that craziness, she forgot to take the damn thing home with her.
+It sat in my basement resting on the little table.

-After they left, I went and sat on the couch, my parents weren’t there, so I was alone, watching tv and texting Mags and that’s when I heard and felt, a hard thump under the living room floor.
-It was between the television and where I was sitting.
+After they left, I stayed in the living room, because no way was I going upstairs, my mom and stepdad weren’t there, they went out, and I was alone, watching tv and texting Mags and that’s when I heard and felt, a hard thump under the living room floor.
+It was between the television and where I was sitting, right in the middle.

-I jumped off the couch like it was a springboard at the crashing sound of thunder clouds clashing outside my window, right after the sound of a heavy bang smashed the basement ceiling under me.
-And then, the lights went out.

-Everything seemed to occur in perfect synchronicity.
-There was nothing random about anything that happened that night.

-A strike of lightning must have blown a transformer cause I was trapped in utter darkness.

-As the lightning lit up my living room in a white electric light, I saw a man with a pale face,  standing with his back to me, staring over his shoulder at me.
+As soon as that happened, I jumped.
+But I only sprung off the couch because following the unexplained noise, trailed a perfectly timed clap of thunder.
+It shook the windows and picture frames on the wall.

+And then, because I have the best luck in the whole world, a second pop cracked, like a gunshot, and the lights went out.

+*Out of all the nights,* I said to myself.

+The shotgun-blast sound was a blown transformer.
+There I was standing in the middle of my living room, right above the spot I heard the bang come from, surrounded in nothing but pitch-black darkness, fighting with my phone’s flashlight.
+For some reason, it would not work.
+I just kept pushing it and pushing it.

+I ended up using the glow from my phone.
+But as I turned it to face outward, another strike of lightning lit up the entire house in a white, electric light.

+What do I see standing with their back to me, looking over their shoulder, a man.
+I saw a man with a pale face.
+He didn’t move.
+He just stood with his body facing the wall and his head turned.
+Then, the room went dark again.

-I flew out the front door.
-I don’t even think my feet touched the floor as I raced out the door.
+I ran out the front door.

-For the rest of the night, I sat on my veranda and waited until my parents got back, which was around midnight, tucked in a ball with my t-shirt stretched over my knees on the chair.
+For the rest of the night, I stayed on my veranda and waited until my parents got home, which was around midnight, tucked in a ball with my t-shirt stretched over my knees on a chair, texting my mom every ten minutes.

-Later on, at about 3:00 a.m., when I was asleep in my bed, I had a nightmare that woke up, but I couldn’t move.
+Later that night, when I was asleep in my bed, I had the weirdest dream that woke me up and then I couldn’t move.
 All I could do was blink.

-At the doorway in my room, standing there was a dark outline of a figure with facial definition.
+Something caught my eye and I looked at the doorway where something was standing.
+It was a figure but a shadow-figure and it didn’t move.

 My eyes were glued to it.
 I wanted to scream for my mom but I couldn’t yell.
+I couldn’t do anything.
 I was paralyzed.

-Then, the shadow figure opened its mouth and let out a horrific shriek that appeared as if only I could hear.
-At least my parents never woke up.
-Once the shadow dispersed, I broke out of the lock it had me in and dashed to my parents’ room.
+I blinked, while lying on my back, and when I opened my eyes the shadow-thing was hovered, stretched out over me, two-inches from my face and remained there for about five seconds before it disappeared.
+It didn’t disappear actually, it dispersed and broke up in two seperate directions.

+I could feel this intense hatred the thing had for me.
+That was all it gave off.

+It was hovered over me.
+I was face to face with it.
+It had a bone face, almost like a mix of dog and human, cloaked around a shroud of shadow.

+Once it left, I was able to move again and the first thing I did was dash to my parents’ room.

-After about an hour of trying to calm me down, my stepdad finally went to the basement and threw the board out in the trashcan at the side of our house.
+After an hour of trying to calm me down, my stepdad finally went to the basement and threw the damn thing in the trashcan at the side of our house.